Critical Curvature of Algebraic Surfaces in Three-Space: Introduction

-Our results center around surfaces in $\mathbb R^3$.
-Our first main results are on quadrics in three-space.
+\Cref{sec:quadrics} characterizes the number of real and complex umbilical points and critical curvature points in the special case of quadric surfaces.
 We prove in \Cref{thm_quadrics_umbilics} that a general quadric surface in $\mathbb R^3$ has 12 umbilical points and either 0 or 4 of them are real.
 More specifically, a general ellipsoid or two-sheeted hyperboloid has 4 real umbilics, while a one-sheeted hyperboloid has no real umbilics.
 Examples of this can be seen in \Cref{fig1}.
 Furthermore, we prove in \Cref{thm_cc} that a general quadric surface in $\mathbb R^3$ has 18 complex critical curvaure points.
-Here, an ellipsoid has 10, a one-sheeted hyperboloid~4, and a two-sheeted hyperboloid 6 real critical curvature points.
-Again, examples are shown in \Cref{fig1}.
+Here, an ellipsoid has 10, a one-sheeted hyperboloid has 4, and a two-sheeted hyperboloid has 6 real critical curvature points.
+The case of an ellipsoid recovers results in \cite{Gangopadhyay}.
 In particular, this shows that neither all complex umbilical points nor all complex critical curvature points can be real.
-This is reminiscent of the classical result of Klein \cite{Klein1876} that a general curve in~$\mathbb R^2$ of degree $d$ has $3d(d-2)$ complex inflection points, but that not all of them can be real (in fact, at most~$d(d-2)$ can be real).
+We suspect the same is true for surfaces of higher degree. \begin{conjecture} Neither the complex umbilics nor the complex critical curvature points of a general surface of degree $d\geq 3$ in $\mathbb{R}^3$ can all be real. \end{conjecture} This is reminiscent of the classical result of Klein \cite{Klein1876} that a general curve in~$\mathbb R^2$ of degree~$d$ has $3d(d-2)$ complex inflection points, but that not all of them can be real (in fact, at most a third of the complex inflection points can be real).

-Next, we consider a general surface $X\subset \mathbb R^3$ of degree $d\geq 3$.
-We give a modern proof of a result by Salmon from 1865 \cite{Sal65} who computed $10d^3-28d^2+22d$ as the number of complex umbilical points on $X$ (notice that for $d=2$ this becomes 12, which is consistent with our \Cref{thm_quadrics_umbilics}).
-Furthermore, we prove in \Cref{thm:curvatureupperbound} that $\frac{699}{2}d^3-\frac{1611}{2}d^2+462d$ is an upper bound for the number of complex critical curvature points of $X$.
-We conclude that the number of complex critical curvature points grows as $d^3$ (see \Cref{cor_growth}).

-The basis of our results is the general framework we introduce for studying the curvature of $X$ from the perspective of algebraic geometry.
-We define the \emph{curvature variety}, which encodes the principal curvatures of a smooth algebraic hypersurface. \Cref{sec:diff_geo} is dedicated to translating the relevant notions from differential geometry to an algebraic setting.

-The rest of the paper is organized as follows: in the next section, we translate the notion of curvature from differential geometry to algebraic geometry.
+The rest of the paper is organized as follows: in the next section, we formulate polynomial equations for principal curvatures.
+In \Cref{sec:crit_curv}, we compute an upper bound for the number of complex critical curvature points.
 In \Cref{sec:quadrics}, we compute umbilics and critical curvature explicitly for quadrics in $\mathbb R^3$.
-The proof for Salmon's theorem comes in \Cref{sec:umbilics}.
-In \Cref{sec:crit_curv}, we discuss critical curvature.
-In \Cref{sec:conclusions}, we end with a closing discussion.
-Finally, in \Cref{sec:IT_basics}, we provide the background from intersection theory used in the proof of Salmon's theorem (\Cref{sec:umbilics}).